 I applaud the openness that LinkedIn offers by aggressively asking nonprofits for their ideas and input – and listening.
 I look forward to watching how Linkedin for Good and Linkedin Nonprofit Solutions evolve over the coming year.
 In the meantime, if you have ideas about how LinkedIn can help your nonprofit, I’m sure Bryan and Linkedin will be following the comments below this post.
 Please add your thoughts!

-Part 2 on Thursday: Nonprofit strategies for getting more out of LinkedIn
+Also see Part 2: Nonprofit strategies for getting more out of LinkedIn

 LinkedIn image courtesy of Nan Palmero (Creative Commons)